Shait6/Multi-VM/README.md

 ## Multi-Region Azure VM Backup Automation

 ### 1. Overview
-This repository provides a policy-driven, multi-region Azure Backup automation that centrally enables backups for tagged VMs.
-The current implementation uses a single shared User Assigned Identity (UAI) — created deterministically in the first selected region — to run remediation across all targeted regions.
-The orchestration uses subscription-scoped Bicep with reusable modules and simple PowerShell scripts for deployment and remediation.
+This repository implements a policy-driven, multi-region Azure Backup platform that enables and remediates protection for tagged Virtual Machines.
+The solution is designed for operational predictability, auditability and minimal identity sprawl.
+Key implementation choices include:

+- A single shared User Assigned Managed Identity (UAI) created deterministically in the first selected region; this identity is used to perform remediation across all targeted regions.
+- Subscription-scoped Bicep orchestration (`main.bicep`) built from modular components for vaults, backup policies and role assignments.
+- Idempotent PowerShell helpers for infrastructure deployment and policy remediation suitable for CI or ad-hoc execution.

+The README preserves an operator-friendly, stepwise layout while documenting the current deterministic behavior and operational prerequisites.

 ---